13twelve/legacypicturefill/README.md

 ```

 This is to decide on the browser's spec, basically my version of the BBC's ['cutting the mustard test'](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard).
 If the browser is deemed to be a HTML4 browser I load legacypicturefill and if its a HTML5 browser I load picturefill.

+The S3 bucket is my personal S3 bucket, please use your own!

 *In projects I also load a HTML4 CSS and disable any other style sheets, keeping it simple here...*